consensusnetworks/casimir/README.md

     > 🚩 You will need the [SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install-mac.html) for local mocking.

+3. Emulate a Ledger hardware wallet with [Speculos](#speculos).
+The default application is ethereum, and we also currently have support for the bitcoin and solana applications.

+    ```zsh
+    npm run dev --ledger # or specify --ledger=ethereum, --ledger=bitcoin, or --ledger=solana
+    ```

+    > 🚩 On MacOS, if you get an error because port 5000 is in use, go to  > System Preferences... > Sharing and uncheck Airplay Receiver.

 ### Hardhat

 Solidity contract development is serviced through [Hardhat](https://hardhat.io/).
 The Hardhat development environment is configured in the [contracts/solidity/hardhat.config.ts](contracts/solidity/hardhat.config.ts) file.